Rush Limboy, EIB Network, and the Limboy Institute for Advanced Conservative Studies.

 Homeless guy with a cell phone.

-Uh the remember, you people won't remember this.
+Remember, you people won't remember this.

-And everybody laughed about they got cell phones.
+And everybody laughed about it.

-So homeless have cell phones, uh, inner city schools have iPods and sneakers, and Oprah is in South Africa because nobody here cares about learning.
+And Oprah is in South Africa because nobody here cares about learning.

-A couple quick things here before we go back to the uh phone calls here on the EIB network.
+A couple quick things here before we go back to the phone calls here on the EIB network.

 Walmart stores will start moving many of its 1.3 million employees from predictable shifts to a system based on how many customers are in stores at a given time.

-And they're gonna start unscheduling people.
+And they're going to start unscheduling people.

-Well, they there's the union that can't stop it because they're not unionized.
+Now, there's the union that can't stop it because they're not unionized.

-That's just gonna cause the fur will fly.
+This is going to cause the fur will fly.

-Folks, you know there's always these this avalanche of year-end stories, best and worst, in and out, uh, resolutions and all that.
+And talking about the passivity of the American population, folks, you know, there's always this avalanche of year-end stories, best and worst, in and out, resolutions and all that.

 There's a story here that women make more New Year's resolutions, but men keep more of the ones they make.